Background

 • Advanced Credit Intelligence: Real-time risk assessment with predictive analytics for payment defaults up to 30 days in advance

-• Comprehensive Cash Application: Automate over 90% of remittance capture with AI-powered OCR for faster cash application
+• Comprehensive Cash Application: Automates over 90% of remittance capture with AI-powered OCR for faster cash application

-• Extensive Portal Integration: Auto-upload invoices to 20+ AP and government portals
+• Extensive Portal Integration: Auto-uploads invoices to 20+ AP and government portals

 Cons